mikenguyenx/6_sf_housing_pyviz/README.md

 Libraries:
 - Pandas - A Python library that is used for data manipulation, analysis, and visualization.
 - Pathlib - A Python module that provides an object-oriented interace to working with files & directories.
-- Numpy - A Python library that is used for scientific computing and data analysis and provides a number of mathematical functions that can be applied to large sets of numerical data such as linear algebra operations, Fourier transforms, and random number generation.
-- Matplotlib - A Python for creating static, animated, and interactive visualizations in Python.
-It provides a wide variety of customizable visualizations, including line plots, scatter plots, bar plots, histograms, heatmaps, and more.
 - PyViz - A Python-based open-source visualization framework that provides a suite of tools for creating interactive visualizations of data, including several libraries like hvPlot and GeoViews.
+- HvPlot - A Python library for creating interactive plots using the HoloViews library and Bokeh visualization library.
+- Warnings - A Python library that provides a way to handle warning messages that may occur during the execution of a program.

 Operating System(s):  Any operating system that supports Python, including Windows & macOS.